Leading Disruption in Today’s Markets

 Start a list of how you can create a culture where your innovation team is encouraged to try and suggest new ideas instead of sticking to the status quo.
 Make sure that this team isn’t afraid to fail and that they aren’t concerned with the matters of the core business so that they can instead focus on fixing the overarching problems.

-Assess how you incentivise your innovation team and make sure they are incentivised to innovate without lavishing them.
-If your innovation team is not incentivised, find ways of incentivising them and build a plan you can execute.
+Assess how you incentivize your innovation team and make sure they are incentivized to innovate without lavishing them.
+If your innovation team is not incentivized, find ways of incentivizing them and build a plan you can execute.